ajfisher/building-droids-with-js/slides2.md

 This talks via a communications protocol to what is called an IO Plugin.
-IO plugins are a Johnny Five idea that tries to get hardware to behave in consistent ways via a protocol.
-Think of this sort of like HTTP requests and responses - the client doesn't really care what the server does as long as it responds properly.
+IO plugins are a Johnny Five idea that tries to get hardware to behave in consistent ways via a protocol

-Johnny Five gives us hardware abstraction so we can turn motors and LEDs into JavaScript objects and interact with them.
+Johnny Five gives us abstraction on components so we can turn motors and LEDs into JavaScript objects and interact with them consistently.

 As a side effect we get all of NodeJS as well so that means we can start doing interesting things like linking up with our normal web protocols.
-And then finally we can add clients for things like UI, input and what not.
+And then finally we can add clients for things like UI and what not.

 ---